lsst-sqre/sasquatch-backpack/docs/user-guide/cli.rst

 The commands for the :command:`sasquatch-backpack` CLI are documented here.

-You can get detailed help for any :command:`sasquatch-backpack` command by running :command:`sasquatch-backpack --help`
+You can get detailed help for any :command:`sasquatchbackpack` command by running :command:`sasquatchbackpack --help`

 .. click:: sasquatchbackpack.cli:main
    :prog: sasquatchbackpack